 You can actually see the perforated paper underneath when the top piece hovers briefly.

-Then at the finale at 2:46, the magician Papa Chico shows just one piece of perforated newspaper. (most probably a different sheet of newspaper, as it is not very clear from the video)
+Then at the finale, the magician Papa Chico shows just one piece of perforated newspaper.

 Then hide them in a concealed pocket on either side interior walls of the box.